tier4/caret_doc/docs/recording/index.md

 # Recording with CARET

-## Steps to record trace data using CARET
+## Steps to record trace data with CARET

-The following shows detailed steps to record trace data using CARET
+The following shows detailed steps to record trace data with CARET

 - Preparation